 Aside from trouble breathing, common reasons why people sleep with their arms up include:

 As you do so, your muscles—weary from being in the same position for a long time—will feel relieved.
-You’ll be more likely to keep your arms in that position than return them.
+You’ll be more likely to keep your arms in that position than return them to your sides.

-If you sleep in the starfish position, ask your family members if they do the same.
+If you sleep in the starfish position, ask family members if they do the same.
+Sometimes, hereditary traits:

 - Skip a generation.